Tabrisrp/rename-wp-login/readme.txt

 First step is to check your .htaccess file and compare it to a regular one, to see if the problem comes from it.

 == Changelog ==

+= 1.4 =
+* Enhancement code with namespace and autoload

 = 1.3.4.2 =
 * Fix : Remove message review if PHP is too old